hercychang/prep-step-1/part5-methods/exercises.md

-# How to Complete Exercises on Repl.it
+# Methods Exercises

-Please log in or sign up to enroll in our Repl.it classroom (a/A Admission Prep Work):

-<iframe frameborder="0" width="100%" height="650" src="https://repl.it/signup?goto=%2Fclassroom%2Finvite%2FD5JtD9d&classroomName=a%2FA%20Admission%20Prep%20Work"></iframe>

-Upon logging in or signing up, click App Academy Admission Prep in your Classrooms.

-Click the appropriate assignment (**Methods** in this case).
-Instructions for the problem set are on the right side of the pane.
+Fill in each of the method bodies.
+Instructions for each method are in the comments.
+Do not modify any code at the bottom of the file (it's used for testing).

-Keep in mind that some of the problems are as difficult as real App Academy admission problems, so don't be discouraged!
-You'll get a lot of practice!
+All the problems from medium on are as difficult as real App Academy admission problems, so don't be discouraged!

+Test your code by running it line-by-line in the shell.

+Click run to test your code against the specs: successes and errors will appear in the shell.
+Do your best to correct any failing code before reviewing the solutions.

 When you're done, check out the [solutions and video walkthrough][walkthrough].
 Happy solving!

+<iframe frameborder="0" width="100%" height="650" src="https://repl.it/GZGr/2?lite=true"></iframe>

 [walkthrough]: walkthrough.md